IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_range_app.rst

 Parameters
 ----------

+  domain_id (True, str, None)
+    (Required for new resource) CIS Domain ID

   dns (True, str, None)
     (Required for new resource) Name of the DNS record for this application

+  origin_port (False, int, None)
+    Port at the origin that listens to traffic

+  edge_ips_type (False, str, dynamic)
+    The type of edge IP configuration.

+  tls (False, str, False)
+    Configure if and how TLS connections are terminated at the edge.

+  cis_id (True, str, None)
+    (Required for new resource) CIS Intance CRN

   dns_type (True, str, None)
     (Required for new resource) Type of the DNS record for this application

+  protocol (True, str, None)
+    (Required for new resource) Defines the protocol and port for this application

   origin_direct (False, list, None)
     IP address and port of the origin for this Range application.

-  origin_port (False, int, None)
-    Port at the origin that listens to traffic

-  cis_id (True, str, None)
-    (Required for new resource) CIS Intance CRN

-  domain_id (True, str, None)
-    (Required for new resource) CIS Domain ID

   origin_dns (False, str, None)
     DNS record pointing to the origin for this Range application.

-  edge_ips_type (False, str, dynamic)
-    The type of edge IP configuration.

   edge_ips_connectivity (False, str, all)
     Specifies the IP version.

-  traffic_type (False, str, direct)
-    Configure how traffic is handled at the edge.

-  tls (False, str, False)
-    Configure if and how TLS connections are terminated at the edge.

-  protocol (True, str, None)
-    (Required for new resource) Defines the protocol and port for this application

   ip_firewall (False, bool, None)